atk14/Forms/README.md

 Installation
 ------------

-The best way how to install LazyLoader is to use a Composer:
+The best way how to install Forms is to use a Composer:

     composer require atk14/forms